pulumi/terraform-provider-aws/website/docs/r/cloudwatch_log_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, Forces new resource) The name of the log group.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `retention_in_days` - (Optional) Specifies the number of days
   you want to retain log events in the specified log group.